biya-coin/biyaliquid-docs/.gitbook/developers-native/bridges/ethereum.md

 "0x000000000000000000000000e28b3b32b6c345a34ff64674606124dd5aceca30";
 ```

-where the Ethereum address is the corresponding Ethereum address of the destination Biyachain address.
+where the Ethereum address is the corresponding Ethereum address of the destination Biya Chain address.

-- `const web3 = walletStrategy.getWeb3()` `walletStrategy` is an abstraction that we’ve built which supports a lot of wallets which can be used to sign and broadcast transactions (both on Ethereum and on the Biyachain Chain), more details can be found in the documentation of the npm package [@biya-coin/wallet-ts](https://github.com/biya-coin/biyachain-ts/blob/master/packages/wallet-ts).
+- `const web3 = walletStrategy.getWeb3()` `walletStrategy` is an abstraction that we’ve built which supports a lot of wallets which can be used to sign and broadcast transactions (both on Ethereum and on the Biya Chain Chain), more details can be found in the documentation of the npm package [@biya-coin/wallet-ts](https://github.com/biya-coin/biyachain-ts/blob/master/packages/wallet-ts).
 Obviously, this is just an example and you can use the web3 package directly, or any web3 provider to handle the transaction.

 ```ts
 import { PeggyContract } from "@biya-coin/contracts";